 What We Offer

-For NAGPRA practitioners — those involved in implementing NAGPRA at their institutions — our community of practice can be a vital resource for networking and knowledge sharing.
+For NAGPRA practitioners—those involved in implementing NAGPRA—our community of practice can be a vital resource for networking and knowledge sharing.
 NAGPRA practitioners are invited to utilize resources like document templates, sample letters of consultation and museum guidelines in their own work.Browse Resources

 To receive project updates, including recent blog posts and monthly meeting reminders, sign up for our email list.Register for Updates